HI-MaNGA: Tracing the physics of the neutral and ionized ISM with the second data release: Discussion

 is only weakly correlated with $EW(H\alpha)$, a finding that is consistent with previous work by \citet{Jaskot15}.
-This result implies a relatively loose connection between the instantaneous specific star formation rate (H$\alpha$ traces star formation on $\sim$5 Myr timescales; \citealt{Leroy12}) and the size of the {\hi} reservoir.
-The weak correlation between {\gs} and EW(H$\alpha$) is in stark contrast to the significantly tighter relationship between {\gs} and color, even though both color and EW(H$\alpha$) can be thought of as tracers of sSFR.
+This result implies a relatively loose connection between the instantaneous specific star formation rate (H$\alpha$ traces star formation on $\sim$5 Myr timescales; \citealt{Leroy12}, \citealt{Kennicutt12}) and the size of the {\hi} reservoir.
+The weak correlation between {\gs} and EW(H$\alpha$) is in stark contrast to the significantly tighter relationship between {\gs} and color\footnote{``Color" in this discussion refers to any of the colors using a combination of near-ultraviolet, optical, and near-infrared passbands that have been shown to correlate well with {\gs}, e.g., ${\rm NUV}-r$, $u-J$, $u-r$, $g-r$ \citep{Kannappan13,Catinella13,Jaskot15,Eckert15}}, even though both color and EW(H$\alpha$) can be thought of as tracers of sSFR.
 We consider a number of possible explanations for the large scatter in the {\gs}-EW(H$\alpha$) relation, especially in contrast to the {\gs}-color relation: (1) scatter in the relationship between EW(H$\alpha$) and sSFR, (2) $EW(H\alpha)$ and color measured over different apertures, (3) dust extinction artificially tightening the {\gs}-color relation, and (4) the different timescales over which $EW(H\alpha)$ and color trace sSFR.

 We have been assuming that EW(H$\alpha$) has a 1:1 relationship with sSFR.
 EW(H$\alpha$) is the H$\alpha$ line flux normalized by the stellar continuum flux density, while sSFR is star formation rate normalized by stellar mass.
 The mapping between stellar continuum flux density and stellar mass may depend on the details of the stellar population (age, metallicity, IMF).
 Similarly, the H$\alpha$ luminosity to SFR conversion makes a number of assumptions about the stellar IMF, gas metallicity, gas temperature, and gas density \citep{Kennicutt98b}, and if any of these assumptions are not true, then they might contribute to a more scattered {\gs}-EW(H$\alpha$) relation.
 A full analysis of the possible error in the H$\alpha$ luminosity to SFR conversion is beyond the scope of this work, but we do analyze the sSFR-{\gs} correlation using extinction-corrected H$\alpha$-based SFR from \texttt{Pipe3D} and stellar masses from the NSA, and we find the correlation coefficient is almost exactly the same as when using EW(H$\alpha$).